Former Indonesian President Habibie dies at age 83

 Parliament was already moving to elect a new head of state after lawmakers rejected his “accountability” speech on the successes and failures of his months in office.
 Born June 25, 1936, in the South Sulawesi town of Parepare, Habibie was the fourth of eight siblings.

 His father was of native Sulawesi descent and his mother a Javanese noblewoman from the ancient sultanate of Yogyakarta.
-His wife, Hasri Ainun Habibie, a medical doctor, died in 2010.
+Habibie is survived by two sons.
+His wife of 48 years, Hasri Ainun Habibie, a medical doctor, died in 2010.

+Arrangements were being made for a state funeral at Jakarta’s Kalibata heroes’ cemetery on Thursday led by President Widodo.

 Ali Kotarumalos, a former long-time staffer of The Associated Press, was the principal writer of this obituary.